Australia

 Stunning blue water meets a red sand beach, fringed by a lush bush.

-One trip here is simply not enough, but to get you started, here is a list of the best things to see and do in the Tiwi Islands.
+One visit won’t be enough—but to get you started, here are the top things to see and do in the Tiwi Islands in 2025.

 How To Get To The Tiwi Islands

 There are two ways to get to Tiwi and it all depends on your time and budget.
 From Darwin you can catch a charter plane and land in paradise in just 30 minutes.
-Flight prices vary, but you’re looking at approximately $175 per person one-way—the gorgeous views of sparkling blue water from above make it all worth.
+Flight prices vary, but you’re looking at approximately $205 per person one-way—the gorgeous views of sparkling blue water from above are worth the price tag.

 A more budget-friendly option is to jump aboard a ferry.
 Sealink ferries will get you from Darwin to Melville Island in around two and a half hours and will set you back around $60 per person, one-way.
 The ferry has comfy seats, air con (something you’ll realise is worth its weight in gold in this part of the world) and a kiosk on board serving snacks.
 They also offer Tiwi tours too which you can check out here.